 In my previous blog post, I discussed the more common form of shin splints, anterior shin splints.
 Posterior shin splints is the term used to describe tendonitis of the medial ankle.
-Although not truly shin pain, posterior shin splints has found its way into our medical vernacular.
+Although not truly shin pain, posterior shin splints have found their way into our medical vernacular.
 Posterior shin splints are actually a form of tendinitis of the medial ankle.

-Posterior shin splints describes tendinitis of the posterior tibial muscle and tendon.
+Posterior shin splints describe tendinitis of the posterior tibial muscle and tendon.
 The posterior tibial muscle and tendon originate in the lower leg, deep to the calf muscle.
-The tendon of the posterior tibial muscle descend to the medial ankle and rounds the ankle extending to the medial arch.
-The primary function of the posterior tibial tendon is to support the arch through the weight bearing phase of gait.
+The tendon of the posterior tibial muscle descends to the medial ankle and rounds the ankle extending to the medial arch.
+The primary function of the posterior tibial tendon is to support the arch through the weight-bearing phase of gait.
 The most common location of pain seen in posterior shin splints is at the medial ankle bone (medial malleolus) and 6-10 centimeters proximal to the ankle.

 Posterior shin splints is an athletic term used to describe tendinitis of the medial ankle.
 The same problem, when described in a less active and older population, is called stage 1 posterior tibial tendon dysfunction (PTTD).
 Although the terms posterior shin splints and PTTD describe the same condition, they are used to describe two distinctly different populations of people.

 - Medial ankle pain upon the onset of activity

 - Increased medial ankle pain with toe raise

 - Palpable pain along the course of the posterior tibial tendon